centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Adaptive host

 This event was introduced with BBDO v3.
-It is emitted when a host has its configuration updated on the fly (for example with an external command)
+It is emitted when a host has its configuration updated on the fly (for example with an external command).

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">

-**No Adaptive host available in BBDO v2.**
+No **Adaptive host** available in BBDO v2.

 </TabItem>